-Possibly, the guitar was a backup for John’s main Ibanez, model RG760, and that he used it for that purpose more than just once.
-Also, given that the photo below was taken around the same time that the band was working on ‘Mother’s Milk’, it is possible that the guitar was used in the studio as well.
+Possibly, the guitar was a backup for John’s main Ibanez, model RG760 (if he even had a main guitar at that point), and he used it for that purpose more than just once.
+Also, given that the photo below was taken around the same time that the band was working on Mother’s Milk, it is possible that the guitar was used in the studio as well.

-The only confusing thing is that the pickups on John’s guitar appear to be pink in the photo above, and all RG750s came with black-colored pickups.
-The only pink pickups on the market, to our knowledge, were those fitted in Steve Vai signature models from Ibanez – DiMarzio PAF Pros.
+The only confusing thing is that the pickups on John’s guitar appear to be pink in the photo, while all RG750s came with black-colored pickups.
+The only pink pickups on the market, it seems, were those fitted in Steve Vai signature models from Ibanez – DiMarzio PAF Pros.
 It is possible therefore that John’s guitar was custom fitted with these.